-What is Nummular Eczema
+What Is Nummular Eczema (Discoid Eczema)?

 The exact cause of nummular eczema is unknown but likely has to do with skin barrier dysfunction which can lead one to have an over-exuberant inflammatory response to any number of environmental irritants.